 National Council of States Representative

-Karen is the proud adoptive mother of 2 boys and started her work in her local unit, Rehoboth PTSA, 10 years ago.
-She currently serves as Rehoboth PTSA’s Immediate Past President/Acting Secretary and previously held the offices of Secretary, Vice President (Palmer River and Beckwith) and Membership Chair.
-Personally she is passionate about my working with children with disabilities, adoptive children, special education needs, and those who “fall between the cracks”.
-She currently works as a Nurse Case Manager and spends her weekends as a proud hockey mom.
-She is very excited to begin work with Massachusetts PTA, and also serves on the Massachusetts PTA Health and Safety Committee.
+Karen is the proud adoptive mother of 2 boys and started her work in her local unit, Rehoboth PTSA, more than 15 years ago.
+She proudly served on many committees and held the offices of Rehoboth PTSA’s President, Secretary, Vice President (Palmer River and Beckwith) and Membership Chair.
+Passionate about her work at PTA, she has raised awareness for children with disabilities, adoptive children, children with special education needs, and those who “fall between the cracks”.
+With over 30 years of nursing experience, she currently works as a Nurse Case Manager and spends her weekends as a proud hockey mom.
+She is very excited to continue her work with Massachusetts PTA in this role, and continues to serve on many committees at the Massachusetts PTA and in her local community.
 Karen is passionate about advocating for all children, and believes strongly in PTA’s motto….”Every Child, One Voice.”
+Together let’s make a difference!!

 Kathresha Cureton currently serves on the Massachusetts PTA Board of Directors, and as a member of the Health, Safety and Wellness Committee.
 Kathresha draws from experience with more than 15 years in Health and Human Services, and earlier in her career, management, public affairs and outreach.
 She studied Psychology from the School of Social Behavioral Sciences at Mercy College and Art and Design from the School of Design at Pratt Institute.
 Active in the community, she served at the local level as a member on both Elementary and Middle School Councils; as the Middle/High School Vice President, PTA and Reflections Chair.
 She is a PTA Art Coordinator for the Hopkinton Elementary Schools, has volunteered in several other committees and civic leadership positions at every level.